AlexanderParker/clacks/README.md

       killtimeout: 3600000
     }

-**sendrate**

-This determines how many messages a second the clacks node will attempt to send.
-Currently this works off a very rudimentary setInterval mechanism.
-In the future this will likely be changed to a byterate based system.

 **hostname**

 The hostname that other peers can use to find the clacks tower.
 This is sent to other towers when announcing, or when messages are sent.